Campus Climate Research

 2025–2026 Campus Climate Survey

-The Campus Climate Research Committee developed and distributed an internal survey in May 2026 to gather insights from UWL students, staff, and faculty.
-The goal is to better understand current campus experiences and perceptions related to belonging.
-Data analysis is currently underway.
-For updates or questions, please contact a member of the Campus Climate Research Committee.
+In May 2025, the Campus Climate Research Committee conducted an internal survey to gather insights from UWL students, staff, and faculty.
+The goal is to better understand experiences and perceptions of belonging on campus.
+Looking ahead, focus groups are scheduled for spring 2026 to deepen this conversation.

 Exploring Institutional Commitment to Diversity